After almost 5 years in our house, it has had a complete overhaul. This is what it looks like now:

 We made some serious changes to the creepy bathroom:

 Not only did we add a ceiling, but the shower and vanity got a nice upgrade as well.

 And for the one project that I never got around to sharing, and now probably never will-this is what I did for the first half of the summer:

 That playground, retaining wall, patio, and steps (that you can’t really see from this angle)-I did entirely myself.
 I didn’t even need assistance from my husband (well, he did dig a little-and to be fair-he offered to help plenty, but once I got going, I wanted to finish), I put the entire swing set together in two days.
-It may have been my defining moment, and it also put me off blogging and house projects for the next four months.
-But-I have finally recovered (or lost my mind again)-because, if all goes according to plan, we are well on our way to house #3.
+It may have been my defining moment, and it also put me off blogging and house projects for a very long time.